kubernetes-sigs/cluster-api/docs/how-to-use-clusterctl.md

 As the management cluster is up we can create a workload cluster by simply applying the appropriate `cluster.yaml`, `machines.yaml` and `machineset.yaml` on the management cluster.
 This will create the VMs(Nodes) as defined in these YAMLs.
 Following this, a bootstrap mechanism is used to create a Kubernetes cluster on these VMs.
-While any of the several bootstraping mechanisms can be used `kubeadm` is the popular option.
+While any of the several bootstrapping mechanisms can be used `kubeadm` is the popular option.

+**NOTE:** Workload clusters do not have any addons applied.
+Nodes in your workload clusters will be in the `NotReady` state until you apply addons for CNI plugin.

-Once the target cluster is up the user can create the `Deplyments`, `Services`, etc that handle the workload of the application.
+Once the target cluster is up the user can create the `Deployments`, `Services`, etc that handle the workload of the application.